Aigerim-Zh/Movies-ETL/README.md

 Using PostgreSQL and pgAdmin, the final merged datasets need to be sent to SQL.

 ## Results

-The initial work on the datasets was done in (this one file)[].
+The initial work on the datasets was done in [this one file](https://github.com/Aigerim-Zh/Movies-ETL/blob/main/Exploratory%20data%20analysis.ipynb).
 As a part of the project, the code was refactored to the following deliverables:

 [Deliverable 1](https://github.com/Aigerim-Zh/Movies-ETL/blob/main/ETL_Deliverable1_function_test.ipynb).
 - Write a function ```extract_transform_load``` that reads in the three data files and creates three separate DataFrames.